kdr1/react/docs/docs/typechecking-with-proptypes.md

   // A React element.
   optionalElement: PropTypes.element,

+  // A functional stateless component or class component
+  opetionalElement: PropTypes.func

   // You can also declare that a prop is an instance of a class.
 This uses
   // JS's instanceof operator.